BCE Notices and Current Information

 •take & schedule brain breaks, before frustrations crop up

 We will begin scheduled deliveries of personal belongings and supplies next week.
 If your child is not at the address you registered them with at the school, please contact the school.
-We will notify you by phone the 2-hour window when we will drop items off.
-We will leave items at your door, knock and then leave.
+We will notify you by phone of the 2-hour window when we will drop items off.
+We will leave items at your door, knock, and then leave.
 If you prefer to pick up, contact the office ASAP to arrange a pick-up time.
-The belonging will be left outside of the building labelled with your child’s name.
+The belonging will be left outside of the building labeled with your child’s name.
 At this time, we are limiting access to the building to staff and those enrolled in the essential services worker childcare, it is recommended that you disinfect items or let paper items sit for 24 hours and plastic items sit for 72 hours.

 Bella Coola Elementary

 Bella Coola, BC